 At Fempire, we’re on a mission to change that.

-My first twelve months as a Fempire Coach were a wild and fast ride of rapid growth and learning.
-There was laughter, tears, celebrations and commiserations.
-And while I came into the role with many years of coaching experience under my belt in my own practice, my first year with Fempire took me on an accelerated path that taught me so much about myself, about others, and about women in business in general.
+My first year as a Fempire Coach in 2018 was a wild and fast ride of rapid growth and learning.
+There was laughter, tears, challenges, and celebrations.
+And while I came into the role with many years of coaching experience under my belt in my own practice, my role with Fempire took me on an accelerated path that taught me so much about myself, about others, and about women in business in general.

 In order to help you succeed as a business woman, I’m sharing the most important lessons I’ve learned in the hope that they give you comfort, help you to know that you’re not alone, and give you the courage and confidence to continue on, knowing that with courage and persistence, you will succeed as a business owner.

-11 Fascinating Things I Learned in my First Year as a Fempire Coach
+11 Fascinating Things I’ve Learned as a Fempire Coach

-1. All Women Struggle with the Imposter Syndrome
+1. Most Women Struggle with the Imposter Syndrome

 If you feel like a fraud when starting out in your own business, you’re not alone.
 Every woman struggles with the imposter syndrome to some extent, but it’s even more prevalent among female entrepreneurs because we’re constantly stepping outside of our comfort zone.
 According to Rebecca Burn-Callande, the imposter syndrome is “the single biggest block to success” for women in business.
 Thoughts of “Who am I to do this?” or “When will they figure out that I’m not qualified to do this?” can send you into an anxious spin and prevent you from showing up as your powerful self, with negative consequences.
 I see it all the time.